ta5578/jsonlib/README.md

 ```

 ## Building
-jsonpp uses CMake as its build system to build the library and run the unit tests.
+jsonpp uses CMake as its build system to build the library, unit tests, and performance tests.
 For now, the library will be built as a _static_ library; future versions of this library may allow it to be built as a dynamic library.

-For convenience, a `build` directory was included in the `.gitignore` file to allow you to build the library in three steps:
+For convenience, an empty `build` directory was included with the repo to allow you to build the library in two steps:

 ```
-mkdir build
 cd build
 cmake ..
 ```